cncf/tag-observability/whitepaper.md

 > Image 1 shows the Jaeger project UI, which visualisate spans for a given trace.

-Traces typically represent one concrete transaction instance, making them a high-resolution signal in observability.
+Traces typically represent one concrete transaction instance, the path a computer took through a specific program, making them a detailed and thus expensive signal in observability.
 Spans are highly contextualized.
 Among other things, spans record information about the "parent" span that initiated it.
 This makes it possible to establish a causal relationship between the different actors of a distributed system, such as services, queues, databases, and so on.

 The key mechanism to persist the relationship across different actors is context propagation.
 While many monitoring systems implemented their own proprietary way of trace context propagation, the industry agreed that trace-context propagation should be standardized.
 This led to the creation of the W3C Distributed Tracing Working Group and the subsequent release of the W3C Trace Context Specification.
 W3C Trace Context defines standard HTTP headers and a value format to propagate context information that enables distributed tracing scenarios.
 The specification standardizes how context information is sent and modified between services.
 Context information uniquely identifies individual requests in a distributed system and defines a means to add and propagate provider-specific context information.

-Today, projects like [OpenTelemetry](https://opentelemetry.io/) or platforms like .NET are using W3C Trace Context as their standard propagation format, and it's to be expected that also cloud infrastructure providers will start supporting W3C Trace Context so that context won't break when passing through managed services like service gateways.
+Today, projects like [OpenTelemetry](https://opentelemetry.io/) or platforms like .NET are using W3C Trace Context as their standard propagation format.
+Exemplars, trace and span IDs attached to logs and Prometheus metrics, also follow the same format.
+More cloud-native projects are following this path and in the absence of other design goals, the W3C standard is recommended for use.
+Once cloud infrastructure providers support it context won't break when passing through managed services like service gateways.

 Instrumentation is important for all observability signals, but given the complexity, it plays an essential role in distributed tracing.
 Instrumentation creates data points and propagates the context from service to service.
 Without context propagation, we cannot link an incoming HTTP request with its downstream HTTP requests or a message producer and its consumers.